Wednesday, 25 May 2022

 As unceremoniously as they’d arrived the band then left the stage just as a bored-sounding announcement came over the PA, requesting the parents of a lost child to collect the infant “from the Robert Stigwood caravan.”
 This rather broke the spell and brought us firmly back down to earth.

-As the crowd thinned out I took the opportunity to venture down to the very front of the stage to take a couple of decidedly low-res photographs of the band’s equipment with my cheap Instamatic camera.
+As the crowd thinned out, I took the opportunity to venture down to the very front of the stage to take a couple of decidedly low-res photographs of the band’s equipment with my cheap Instamatic camera.
 There, just a few feet away, discarded only moments earlier and probably still warm to the touch, were the precious instruments.
 Centre stage was Ginger’s huge Ludwig kit with its painted double bass drum skins.
 Steve’s RMI Rock-Si-Chord keyboard and Hammond organ sat over to the right and at the back, leaning precariously up against the Marshall stacks, were Ric’s Fender Jazz bass and Eric’s hybrid Telecaster (even the biggest bands eschewed onstage guitar stands in those days, strangely).
 For those of us passionate about the tools of the rock & roll trade, viewing these artifacts close-up was a moment to treasure.

 But despite the build-up in the music press, the hype, the excitement and the amount of world beating talent on display, the Hyde Park concert is now remembered as something of an anticlimax, musically at least.
 The song intros were desultory and the set generally seemed to lack energy, something the concert DVD, belatedly released in 2005, confirmed to be the case.
 Without doubt Steve Winwood stole the show with Ginger a close second.
 Winwood sang every song (he wrote most of them, too) and his keyboards dominated throughout.